Alfresco/alfresco-content-app/docs/features/document-list-layout.md

 The Search Results view shows the found items for a search query.
 It has a custom layout template and users can easily browse the results and perform actions on items.
 For more information on the [SearchComponent](https://github.com/Alfresco/alfresco-content-app/tree/master/src/app/components/search), please also check this [Search Results](/features/search-results) section.

+Another custom template layout shows the results when searching for libaries so that users can find, join and favorite libraries that they aren't already members of.

 ## Actions and the Actions Toolbar

 All the views incorporate the [toolbar](https://alfresco.github.io/adf-component-catalog/components/ToolbarComponent.html)